tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 Informally, this type of polymorphism is called “Duck Typing” (i.e. "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck").

-Another type of polymorphism which is key to strongly typed functional programming languages (like Haskell), but also a feature of many modern OO languages is parametric polymorphism.
-We will see this in action when we introduce TypeScript.
+Another type of polymorphism which is key to strongly typed functional programming languages (like Haskell), but also a feature of many modern OO languages is *parametric polymorphism*.
+We will see this in action when we introduce [TypeScript generics](/typescript1/#generic-types).

 *Reference: Cardelli, Luca, and Peter Wegner.
 "On understanding types, data abstraction, and polymorphism."
 ACM Computing Surveys (CSUR) 17.4 (1985): 471-523.*
 ## Dependency Injection